 In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
 In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
 Chinaryan v.
 City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
 2024) (emphasis in original).
 The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
 Id.
 In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

-The elements of a § 1983 claim are (1) the action the action was committed by a person acting “under color of state law” and (2) the action resulted in the deprivation of a constitutional right or federal statutory right.
+The elements of a § 1983 claim are (1) the action was committed by a person acting “under color of state law” and (2) the action resulted in the deprivation of a constitutional right or federal statutory right.
 Ochoa v.
 Pub.
 Consulting Grp., Inc., 48 F.4th 1102, 1107 (9th Cir.
 2022) (quoting West v.
 Atkins, 487 U.S. 42, 48 (1988)).
 To be individually liable under § 1983, an individual must personally participate in an alleged rights deprivation.
 Avalos v.
 Baca, 596 F.3d 583, 587 (9th Cir.
 2010).
+In Damiano v.
+Grants Pass School District No. 7, 140 F.4th 1117, 1153 (9th Cir.
+2025), the Ninth Circuit held that individual board members may be personally liable for board decisions that require a majority vote.

+For a discussion of whether a public official's social media activity constitutes action under color of state law, see Lindke v.
+Freed, 601 U.S. 187, 199 (2024) (holding that where a city manager deleted comments from posts on his individual social media page and blocked the commenter, a showing of state action would require a plaintiff to show that the city manager “(1) had actual authority to speak on behalf of the State on a particular matter, and (2) purported to exercise that authority in the relevant posts”); Garnier v.
+O'Connor-Ratcliff, 136 F.4th 1181, 1192-94 (9th Cir.
+2025) (applying the Lindke test to hold that a school board president’s blocking of parents on social media accounts that most closely resembled official accounts constituted state action).

 “In a § 1983 action, the plaintiff must also demonstrate that the defendant’s conduct was the actionable cause of the claimed injury.”
 Bearchild v.
 Cobban, 947 F.3d 1130, 1150 (9th Cir.
 2020) (quoting Harper v.
 City of Los Angeles, 533 F.3d 1010, 1026 (9th Cir.
 2008).
 “To meet this causation requirement, the plaintiff must establish both causation-in-fact and proximate causation.”
 Id.; see also Chaudhry v.
 Aragon, 68 F.4th 1161, 1169 nn.11-12 (9th Cir.
 2023) (defining causation-in-fact and proximate causation).